Inez Brown Burns

-Inez Brown Burns (1886-1976) was an underground abortion provider and socialite in San Francisco.
+Inez Brown Burns (1886-1976) was an illegal abortion provider and socialite in San Francisco.
 She created an extensive West Coast abortion network in the United States, which catered to a range of clients in the early 20th century.
 It is estimated that her clinic provided about 50,000 abortions in San Francisco and about 150,000 abortions total.
 In her lifetime, Burns was widely covered in the press, due to her socially unconventional lifestyle, legal troubles, and occupation as an abortion provider in the pre-Roe v.
 Wade era.

 Early life

 On September 5, 1886, Inez Brown Burns (née Ingenthron) was born.
 The accounts of her birthplace vary, with some sources claiming that she was born in a two-bedroom cardboard shack in the outskirts of Philadelphia, while others say that she was born in San Francisco.
 According to her biographer, Burns was truly born in a tenement building in the South of Market district of San Francisco.
 The Philadelphia story was merely a legend told by Burns.
 At the time, the South of Market neighborhood was comparable to Hell's Kitchen in New York City, due to its gritty warehouses, street gangs, and cramped living spaces.

 Her parents were Alice Bell Cross, an American, and Fredrick Ingenthron (b.
 1853), a poor German immigrant.
 Her father, originally from Traunstein, was a cigar maker and an alcoholic.
 The couple had met in Indiana and lived in Chicago before moving to San Francisco.
 In 1894, Frederick died, leaving Alice to raise four children as a single parent.
 Burns had a difficult childhood, and she was forced to leave school at 5 years old in order to work at a pickle factory.
 Burns taught herself to read, due to her lack of formal schooling.